An SMSF (Self Managed Super Fund) loan is used to describe when a superannuation fund borrows money to purchase an investment asset.

 When a lender assesses the borrowing capacity they will look at the Loan Valuation Ratio (LVR) and the servicing of the debt.
 Not every lender does SMSF borrowing’s however for those that do commercial investment property loans they will generally lend up between 65% – 70% of the property value.

-Servicing of the debt come from 2 main area’s – your superannuation contributions and the rental income from the property.
+Servicing of the debt come from two main areas – your superannuation contributions and the rental income from the property.
 If there is a shortfall between the Principal and Interest Repayments and the combined super contributions and rental income, the difference is made through increased super contributions.

 Before making a decision to go ahead with a SMFS borrowing